 Standard Home Insurance policies only consider the area and the type of property and take a much more general view.

-Flood Risk Insurance for High Value Homes
+Flood Risk Insurance For High Value Homes

 Secondly, you will likely call upon the help of a High Net Worth Broker, such as McLeod Insurance.
-A good Broker will help you place your business with the correct market, offering the broadest cover for the most competitive premium.
+A good Broker will help you place your business with the correct market, offering the broadest prestige cover for the most competitive premium.
 Having experience of the high value home insurance market is especially useful when placing your business as the devil is very much in the detail as far as a policy wording is concerned.

 Over the last few years we have seen dramatic floods taking place all over the country.